-Note: For more application requirements (such as Tribal Resolutions), please refer to application contents and format.
+Note: For more application requirements (such as Tribal Resolutions, proof of nonprofit status, etc.), please refer to Section IV.2 (Application and Submission Information/Subsection 2, Content and Form of Application Submission).

 Cost sharing

 This program has no cost-sharing requirement.